secondlife/sl-vscode-plugin/README.md

 - **Node.js** (for development and testing)
 - **Second Life Viewer** with external editor support

-### Required Language Server Extensions
+### Recommended Extensions

-This extension requires the following language servers for full functionality:
+For enhanced language support and features, install these language server extensions:

 **For SLua/Luau files:**
 - **Selene** (`kampfkarren.selene-vscode`) - Lua linter and language support